The cars are in winter storage :-(

 Today I disassembled the rest of the front suspension and cleaned all the parts before they will be sandblasted.
 Tomorrow I will finish them and give them to my buddy Richard for sandblasting.

-the brakes before I disassembled them - I hope I can clean the small metal parts with an ultrasonic cleaner
+The brakes before I disassembled them - I hope I can clean the small metal parts with an ultrasonic cleaner

-all these parts will be sandblasted and painted afterwards
+All these parts will be sandblasted and painted afterwards

 Comments